Akula-class submarine: Project 971M (Akula III)

 The Soviet advances in sound quieting were of considerable concern to the West, for acoustics was long considered the most significant advantage in U.S. submarine technology compared to the Soviets.

 In 1983–1984 the Japanese firm Toshiba sold sophisticated, nine axis milling equipment to the Soviets along with the computer control systems, which were developed by Norwegian firm Kongsberg Vaapenfabrik.
 U.S Navy officials and Congressmen announced that this technology enabled the Soviet submarine builders to produce more accurate and quieter propellers.
+This is known as the Toshiba–Kongsberg scandal.

 Due to the breakup of the Soviet Union in 1991, production of all Akulas slowed.

 The 1999–2000 edition of Jane's Fighting Ships incorrectly listed the first Akula III as Viper (the actual name is "Vepr", "wild boar" in Russian), commissioned on 25 November 1995.
 Gepard (Cheetah), was launched in 1999 and was commissioned 5 December 2001.